rlauer6/App-FargateStack/README-HACKING.md

 This directory will hopefuly *someday* have some meaningful tests.

-# Rolling the Next Version
+# Rolling the Next Version (primary maintainer only)

-> ...primary maintainer only

 To create a new version of `App::FargateStack` follow these steps: